playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 <!-- tabs:end -->

-However, if we change our code to throw an error during an event handler, the contents will render just fine but fail to execute the logic of said error handler:
+However, if we change our code to throw an error during an event handler, the contents will render fine but fail to execute the logic of said error handler:

 <!-- tabs:start -->